ironicbadger/openshift-4.3-install-guide/blog-post.md

 This runs all the commands under the `init:` section of the `makefile` for you.
 You are welcome to run these commands outside of the `makefile` too, it comes down to personal preference.

+*Note: you only need to run this when you first clone the repo.
+It does not need to be done for repeated creation/destroy attempts of the cluster.*

 ## Create Load Balancer

 This step only applies if you are using the Ansible code in the git repo to configure your load balancer and you can skip to the next section if you already have a working setup.
 This code makes some assumptions:

 * a blank RHEL7 template is availabled to vSphere that Terraform can clone
 * a RHEL subscription is available
+* the ability to reach yum repos to download packages

-First we need to subscribe the host.
+First we need to subscribe the host and do all relevant updates.
 Then we install and configure `httpd` and `haproxy` for our needs.
 In the root of the git repo there is a makefile which contains all the commands required to build OCP 4.3.

 ```
 # deploy LB, bootstrap, masters and workers in one command